-- Reviewers at the IRE will take a careful look at all of the information related to your appeal of your hospital discharge. - If the IRE says Yes to your appeal, then we must pay you back for our share of the costs of hospital care you got since the date of your planned discharge.
-We must also continue our coverage of your hospital services for as long as it is medically necessary. - If this organization says No to your appeal, it means they agree with us that your planned hospital discharge date was medically appropriate. - The letter you get from the IRE will tell you what you can do if you wish to continue with the review process.
+- If this organization says No to your appeal, it means they agree with us that your planned hospital discharge date was medically appropriate. - The letter you get from the IRE will tell you what you can do if you wish to continue with the review process.
 It will give you the details about how to go on to a Level 3 Appeal, which is handled by a judge.

 You may also file a complaint with and ask the DMHC for an Independent Medical Review to continue your hospital stay.
-Please go to Section 5.4 on page 176 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.
+Please go to Section E4 on page 181 to learn how to file a complaint with and ask the DMHC for an Independent Medical Review.
 You can ask for an Independent Medical Review in addition to or instead of a Level 3 Appeal.

-Section 8: What to do if you think your home health care, skilled nursing care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon
+H.What to do if you think your home health care, skilled nursing care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon